rohitpanicker06/Disease-Tweet-Scrapper/README.md

 # ASSIGNMENT 2 - SCRAPING TWITTER - TEAM DATA SHERPAS
-# Python Bot for this assignment:
+# Python Twitter Bot for this assignment:
+Utilizes Sncrape module for scrapping tweets from twitter.
+Note: No API_TOKENS needed.
 1. Code Entry Point : scrapper.ScrappingBot.py
 2. The code fetches 500 tweets for each Keyword.
 3.Keywords are pre populated using Diseases dataset.
 (You can find the diseases dataset within the "Datasets" folder.